Scheduled Script Best Practices

 • Repeat every 1 day

-If the Start Time is set to any other time than 12:00 am (for example it is set to 2:00 pm), the script will start at 2:00 pm, but then finish its hourly execution at 12:00 am.
-It will not resume until the next day at 2:00 pm.
+If the Start Time is set to any other time than 12:00 am (for example, set to 2:00 pm), the script will start at 2:00 pm, but then finish its hourly execution at 12:00 am.
+It won't resume until the next day at 2:00 pm.

 • When possible, schedule your deployments during the hours of 2 AM to 6 AM PST.
 Deployments scheduled for submission during the hours of 6 AM to 6 PM PST may not run as quickly due to high database activity.